emmanuelferragne/academic-kickstart/content/post/crime_shows/index.md

 I was quite confident that such series were __still widely available on French TV__.

 Of course, TV viewing habits vary from one generation to the next.
-But if we assume that some of the young adults in question still exhibit the kind of 'lazy' __channel-surfing behaviour my generation is familiar with__, they will, I thought, sooner or later come across one of these series.
+But if we assume that some of the young adults in question still exhibit the kind of 'lazy' __channel-surfing behaviour that is typical of my generation__, they will, I thought, sooner or later come across one of these series.

 I was lucky enough to find a __website that stores old TV listings__ (from Jan., 1st 2020 onwards).
 And I wrote a short program that produced the following figure.
 It's still very coarse, but it shows that, for example, if you look at the tallest bar, *New York unité spéciale* (*Law and Order: Special Victims Unit*) appeared at least once about 450 times (out of the 790 prime time slots since Jan., 1st 2020).